Direction – Social Democracy: European affiliation

 Smer joined the Party of European Socialists (PES) in 2009.
 It remained a member in good standing for 14 years.
 However, in October 2023, Smer was suspended from PES and the affiliated Progressive Alliance of Socialists and Democrats (S&D) European Parliament group after it entered into coalition with the Slovak National Party, an ultranationalist party, in the Slovak National Council.

 After the 2024 European Parliament election, Smer unsuccessfully sought to rejoin the S&D group.
 Smer subsequently declined to join the newly-formed Patriots for Europe group, led by the Hungarian national-conservative Fidesz party, stating that it would not join a non-leftist group.
 Nevertheless, Smer maintains close ties with Fidesz; Viktor Orbán, Fidesz's longtime leader and prime minister of Hungary, delivered a video address to the Smer party conference in November 2024.

 In September 2024, Smer began negotiations with two other parties in the Non-Inscrits, the German Bündnis Sahra Wagenknecht and the Czech Stačilo!, on establishing cooperation between left-wing conservative parties.

 One year later, in September 2025, it was reported that PES had voted to expel Smer from the party.
 The decision was ratified at a PES party conference held in mid-October 2025.
 After the formal expulsion of Smer from the PES, Fico instructed Smer MEPs to seek a new European Parliament group, with Monika Beňová expressing preference for accepting an offer from the Patriots for Europe, though Beňová noted that her colleagues were still negotiating the formation of an entirely new political group.
 Smer MEPs Katarína Roth Neveďalová and Ľuboš Blaha subsequently expressed opposition to joining Patriots for Europe.
-Smer leader Robert Fico is reportedly in "ongoing consultations" with Fidesz leader Viktor Orbán about joining the group, though Fico remains undecided.
+Smer leader Robert Fico was reportedly in "ongoing consultations" with Fidesz leader Viktor Orbán about joining the group, though Fico remained undecided.
 According to Beňová, the party ultimately decided to postpone its decision until September 2026.